-Using SimpleSAMLphp with Shibboleth SSO
+Use SimpleSAMLphp with Shibboleth SSO

 Note

-This is only for advanced users working on integrating a Shibboleth single sign-on system with their Drupal site using the SimpleSAMLphp Authentication module from Drupal.org.
+The instructions below are only for advanced users working on integrating a Shibboleth single sign-on system with their Drupal site using the SimpleSAMLphp Authentication module from Drupal.org.
 For WordPress sites, use the WP SAML Auth plugin from WordPress.org with the bundled OneLogin SAML PHP library.
 WordPress Multisite users require additional configuration.

 Install SimpleSAMLphp

-PHP mcrypt is still used in SimpleSAMLphp 1.14.x, but removed as a dependency in SimpleSAML 1.15.x.
+PHP mcrypt is still used in SimpleSAMLphp 1.14.x, but was removed as a dependency in SimpleSAML 1.15.x.
 PHP mcrypt has been deprecated in PHP 7.1, and removed from core PHP 7.2.
 Consider using the appropriate lower versions if you encounter issues.

-1. Download SimpleSAMLphp and add it to your git repository as private/simplesamlphp.
+1. Download SimpleSAMLphp and add it to your Git repository as private/simplesamlphp

 wget https://simplesamlphp.org/download?latest -O simplesamlphp-latest.tar.gz